pantherfoundation/oshiya/docs/7_EnhancementProposals.md

 -   Apply Panther brand: Ensure the resulting interface compliments the established design of Panther’s main website to ensure consistency.
 -   Interactive Elements: Utilise hover, transitions, transforms, box shadows and other advanced CSS elements to produce a responsive design.
 -   Color pallette: Consider and largely mimic the existing color palette of Panther.
-    Mobile first: Ensure that, although the application should be designed for browser, the resultant framework operates well on mobile-sized screens and devices.
+-   Mobile first: Ensure that, although the application should be designed for browser, the resultant framework operates well on mobile-sized screens and devices.
 This provides for potential future adoption of a mobile based application.
 -   Cutting edge: Consider utilising TouchDesigner or other visual programming software to bring a cutting edge feel to the interface.
 -   User journey: Ensure the user journey is intuitive considering both desired function and the access to/reading of logs.
--   **BONUS** browser extension: Produce the framework, or derived framework, that allows Oshiya to be run as a browser extension.
+-   **BONUS** Browser Extension: Produce the framework, or derived framework, that allows Oshiya to be run as a browser extension.
 The app should boot quickly and, if in extension, should accommodate automatic initiation when a browser is opened.

 _Advantages_

 -   Attractive: zMiners yield rewards for their work.
 The product itself should have an attractive presentation.
--   Intuitive: Individual elements which make up Oshiyta’s function should be clearly readable, in clean-cut containers with an intuitive UI.
+-   Intuitive: Individual elements which make up Oshiya’s function should be clearly readable, in clean-cut containers with an intuitive UI.
 -   Easy access: Automatic start on browser launch means a truly hands-off approach to zMining, yielding an easy route for the community to support the network and achieve consistently quick transaction times.

 _Implementation Consideration_